bcgov/GDX-Analytics-microservice/google_mybusiness/README.md

 ### Credentials and Authentication
-All three scripts use [Google OAuth 2.0 for Installed Applications](https://googleapis.github.io/google-api-python-client/docs/oauth-installed.html) and the `flow_from_clientsecrets` library.
+The `google_mybusiness.py` script uses [Google OAuth 2.0 for Installed Applications](https://googleapis.github.io/google-api-python-client/docs/oauth-installed.html) and the `flow_from_clientsecrets` library.
 Credentials configuration file `'credentials_mybusiness.json'` is required to run the script.

 Go to your Google Console at https://console.cloud.google.com/.